Internet2/grouper/grouper-ext/grouper-loader/README.txt

 ## USE

-Run usdu and print usage from a Unix-like environment:
+Run grouper-loader from a Unix-like environment:

- $ GROUPER_HOME/ext/bin/grouper-loader.sh
+ $ GROUPER_HOME/ext/bin/grouperloader.sh

-Run usdu and print usage from a Windows environment:
+Run grouper-loader from a Windows environment:

- $ GROUPER_HOME/ext/bin/grouper-loader.bat
+ $ GROUPER_HOME/ext/bin/grouperloader.bat